Himanshukr000/beautiful-jekyll/_posts/2020-08-10-poseidonctf.md

 ![https://imgur.com/jgC4D04.png](https://imgur.com/jgC4D04.png)

-Now as the description said about passwords , Firefox and Google products, So used the obvious plugins. (`chromehistory`, `firefoxhistory` and the well known `mimikatz` 😛)
+Now as the description said about passwords , Firefox and Google products, So used the obvious plugins. (`chromehistory`, `firefoxhistory` and the well known `mimikatz` :P)

 ![https://imgur.com/OR8SVf7.png](https://imgur.com/OR8SVf7.png)

 Chrome gave a bunch of googledrive links

 [https://drive.google.com/file/d/1jYpvi9Va8be022G1SL4xUpEmZoknveTd/view](https://drive.google.com/file/d/1jYpvi9Va8be022G1SL4xUpEmZoknveTd/view) (A encrypted keepass db).
-Also Firefox plugin gave no output :( and mimikatz gave the password for the user `PoseidonCTF:dVi29Tv8` . (password will be of use in later part 😄)
+Also Firefox plugin gave no output :( and mimikatz gave the password for the user `PoseidonCTF:dVi29Tv8` . (password will be of use in later part :ok)

 ![https://imgur.com/f3vWmkB.png](https://imgur.com/f3vWmkB.png)